vinayvaida27/Transformer/README.md

 - Explored the strengths and weaknesses of bigram models.
 - Found that while they capture local dependencies, they fail at modeling longer context.

-Bigrams provide insights but struggle to generate realistic names due to limited context — showing the need for more advanced **language models**.
+Bigrams provide insights but struggle to generate realistic names due to limited context,  showing the need for more advanced **language models**.

 **3. MakeMore_Part-3.ipynb**
 - Built mappings for characters to indices.